cla-cif/movie-DB-2000s/README.md

 ![Error](https://github.com/cla-cif/movie-DB-2000s/blob/main/screenshot/error.png)
 - After each result (output), the user is returned to the main question and can chose again how to explore the database (SEARCH/DATA).
 ![After output](https://github.com/cla-cif/movie-DB-2000s/blob/main/screenshot/after-output.png)
-- The app wont terminate unless the user types exit, closes the window or refreshes the page.
+- The app won't terminate unless the user types exit, closes the window or refreshes the page.
 - The app is designed to avoid dead ends which will force the user to restart the app in order to continue.
 The user can always type a command.

 ### Flowchart